 - 44% of medical errors occurred due to steps missed or wrong information given during the procedure to find a diagnosis.
 Reporting the wrong information, failing to order results, and failing to follow up after the results have come in were among the problems most likely to occur.

 - 32% of diagnosis errors happened due to the lab technician ruling out one conclusion due to a more likely diagnosis of another.

 - 10% happened because the patients prior medical history had not been properly recorded

 - 10% were due to the failure to conduct a physical examination

 - 3% had issues with consultations or referral information provided

 Contact us if you believe you may have been the victim of medical malpractice due to misdiagnosis or diagnostic error

-If you believe a misdiagnosis or delayed diagnosis by your doctor resulted in a serious injury, then you should speak with one of our trial lawyers right away about your legal rights to pursue a medical malpractice lawsuit.
+If you believe a medical misdiagnosis or delayed diagnosis by your doctor resulted in a serious injury, then you should speak with one of our trial lawyers right away about your legal rights to pursue a medical malpractice lawsuit.
 Due to the seriousness of the injuries and problems that are involved, misdiagnosis is the most frequent medical error that is litigated in medical malpractice cases.

-A misdiagnosis may prove to be fatal, and in many cases may lead to a life-threatening injury.
+A medical misdiagnosis may prove to be fatal, and in many cases may lead to a life-threatening injury.
 Don’t let hospital negligence and misdiagnosis errors go unreported.
 Call us right now for a free consultation to see if you have a claim for medical malpractice.